jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 According to publicly available information from APUS @APUS_1, the full wingspan is 13.2 meters.
 From the visual depiction provided in @APUS_1, it can be assumed that the structurally integrated portion of the wing comprises approximately more than half of this length, suggesting a tube length of around 7 meters.
 Generally, with a given pressure, longer tubes allow for increased hydrogen storage capacity.
-Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes may be required.
+Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes may be necessary.
 Based on the 7-meter assumption, it is plausible that manufacturers could need to either develop novel methods or materially improve existing techniques to craft such large-scale and complex structures.
-This process must adhere to the required material specifications and manufacturing accuracy demands, potentially posing a substantial engineering barriers.
+This process must adhere to the prescribed material specifications and manufacturing accuracy demands, potentially posing a substantial engineering barriers.

 /* --------------------------------- summary -------------------------------- */